ArgyllPRO ColorMeter is an innovative

 lead often makes the whole arrangement more convenient to use in a

-hand-held configuration anyway.
-Some Android devices may not be able
+trigger the problem.
+Some Android devices may not be able to supply

-to supply sufficient power to the reflective measuring instruments.
+sufficient power to the reflective measuring instruments, or may

 Q: Is ColorMeter available